chapinb/foroboto/README.md

 # Usage

-Run `foroboto.bat` on a Windows based system

-1. Android must be plugged in and have ADB USB Debugging Enabled
+* Android must be plugged in and have ADB USB Debugging Enabled
-2. For Level 4 and 5 Acquisition, root access is required
+* For Level 4 and 5 Acquisition, root access is required
+  * The script will attempt to escilate to root by default
-3. Device must be authenticated by device for connection
+* Device must be authenticated by device for connection

+## Windows Batch Script [.bat]

+Run `foroboto.bat`

+## Unix Bash Script [.sh]

+Run `./foroboto.sh`

 # More Information

 Visit the project's development page on GitHub: https://github.com/chapinb/foroboto Leave any feature requests or bugs found in the issues tab.
 Wiki page coming soon!

+Tested on Windows 7 and OSX 10.8 against a Nexus 7 2013